tBaronDar/webdev-essential-tools/node.md

 ## What you NEED to do:

-You need to Node.js installed in your computer.
+You need to have Node.js installed on your computer.
 [Here](https://nodejs.org/en/download/) you can find the Node.js website but I don't recommend downloading it from the website directly.

-The problem is that when you download the install executable it locks you in on a certain version of node.
+The problem is that when you download the installation executable it locks you in a certain version of Node.
 You get no updates and no multiple versions for different projects.
 To change version you need to uninstall Node and download a new "install.exe" den paleuete...

 Luckuly some genius has created nvm (Node Version Manager), here is a quick guide(Windows only):